Italki is the best website to teach languages online.

 - Submitting a short video introduction

-- Being a native speaker in your language or having a verified C2 language ability
+- Being a native speaker of your language or having a verified C2 language ability

 - Being 18 years old

-Community tutors should be friendly, helpful, knowledgeable, should provide students with the necessary conversation practice.
+Community tutors should be friendly, helpful, and knowledgeable, and should provide students with the necessary conversation practice.